top of page

 },`

-Delete these folders and files from the project directory: blog, tutorial-basics, and tutorial-extras, pages under `src`, HomepageFeatures under `src > components`.
+• Delete the blog, tutorial-basics, and tutorial-extras folders, as well as unwanted files under src/pages and src/components/HomepageFeatures.
 Deleting these files ensures that there are no unwanted files in your project directory.

 ---